shaharazulay/adversarial-autoencoder-classifier/docs/semi_supervised.rst

 General Concept
 -----

-In the concept described in [1], Advesarial AE can be submitted to semi-supervised learning, training them to predict the correct label using their latent feature representation, and based on a semi-supervised training set.
+In the concept described in [1], AAE can be submitted to semi-supervised learning, training them to predict the correct label using their latent feature representation, and based on a semi-supervised training set.

 As described in the overview of this project, the adversarial autoencoder contains a simple AE at its center.
 The training method for semi-supervised learning exploits the generative description of the unlabeled data